Honolulu Cruise Port and Terminal Information

 Honolulu, HI 96813

-Above are the addresses for both Pier 2 and Pier 11, the only two cruise terminals in the Port of Honolulu.
-Note that Pier 2 is the primary cruise terminal in Honolulu Harbor and Pier 11 is the alternate dock.
+The addresses are for both Pier 2 and Pier 11, the only two cruise terminals in the Port of Honolulu.
+Pier 2 is the primary cruise terminal in Honolulu Harbor and Pier 11 is the alternate dock.

 From the North Shore